 Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

-Even though you may never have heard of Diatomaceous earth, you probably have used DE and consumed it a standard ingredient in quite a few personal care products and food items.
+Even though you may never have heard of Diatomaceous earth DE, you probably have used DE and consumed it as a standard ingredient in quite a few personal care products and food items.

 DE has value as a supplement, a drying agent, a soil additive and an effective home and garden pest control agent.

-In this article, we will focus on using DE to control insect pests around your house and garden.
+In this article, we will focus on using diatomaceous earth to control insect pests (kill bugs) around your house and garden.
 We will also provide important information on the dangers of chemical pesticide use.
 Read on to learn more.

 Why Not Use Chemical Pesticides?